 Around 58% women wear less makeup now, while 43% have simplified their daily skincare and beauty routines.

 Men are shopping online now more than ever (45%) and investing in products that are sustainable and natural (24%), as well as healthy for their skin (24%).

-This data supports the insights that online channels are slowly generating more sales than brick-and-mortar stores do and that consumers are shifting to do-it-yourself, at-home beauty.
+This data supports the insights that online channels are slowly generating more sales for hair color and nail polish products than brick-and-mortar stores do and that consumers are shifting to do-it-yourself, at-home beauty.

 The industry is expected to grow at least 5% every year.